AmrutaKulkarni01/Surya-Namaskara-Club/README.md

      ![Screenshot of Lighthouse result](/assets/images/lighthouse_score.jpeg)

--   I tested and confirmed that the page works in different browsers; Chrome, Edge and Safari.
+-   I tested and confirmed that the website works in different browsers; e.g. Chrome, Edge.
+-   As mentioned earlier, the site is tested on different screen sizes and is responsive for all screen sizes.
 -   I tested and confirmed that all internal links are working and redirecting the user between the pages.
 -   I tested that all external links, to social media sites, are woking and opening in a separate tab.
 -   I tested and confirmed that the sign up form works, all fields are required, the radio buttons are required (one of them), the email field only accepts email address, and the submit button link works: